Do you go to meetings prepared?

 So many project meetings are run by people that are not really prepared for the meeting.
-They don’t have the proper documents or information, they may not have an agenda, and they end up making themselves look unprofessional and waste the time of the project team.
+They don’t have the proper documents or information, they may not have an agenda, and they end up making themselves look unprofessional.
+They waste the time of the project team.

-Make sure you have everything you need ready before you go to the meeting.
+Make sure you have everything you need ready before you go to a meeting.
 Either have it printed on paper, or have it easily accessible via a large screen, laptop, or tablet computer.
-So that you have all the information you need to run the meeting at hand.
+So that you have all the information you need to run, or give input to, the meeting at hand.

 You should not leave the preparation of this to the minutes before the meeting, you should have this prepared hours or even days before the meeting (depending on the amount of material and information you require).

 All attendees should have seen the agenda and have been sent the required reading material.
 They should all read that material before attending the meeting, so that they know and understand what is being talked about, and so that the meeting doesn’t need to waste time by bringing people’s knowledge up to date.